Kompjoeter/Gamemaker-4-Direction-Player-Grid-like-Movement/README.md

 Creator's Note
 ---------
 This project is one of my first "programming" projects (As are most of my Gamemaker projects).
-The project can probably be done better, but I still wanted to upload it.
+The project can possibly be done better, but I still wanted to upload it.
 It works and it's a good starting point for beginners or to get a prototype quickly running.

 Features